mlab-upenn/GrooveNet/readme.txt

-The GrooveNet Simulator has been tested on Ubuntu 10.10.
-This is qt3 stable version.
-For qt4 version please go to https://github.com/mlab/GrooveNet.
+The GrooveNet Simulator has been tested on Ubuntu 12.04.
+This is qt3 OSM map beta version.
+For qt4(TIGER map) version please go to https://github.com/mlab/GrooveNet.

 1. First, make sure you have installed qt3 platform and g++ compiler.
 It works fine for g++ with 4.4.5 or above.